jasper22/Q-Nomy/README.md

 ### Running
 1. Enter into `Q-Nomy\src\server` folder and run the server by command: `dotnet run`.
-Server should start and listening on http://localhost on port 5000
+Server should start and listening on http://localhost on port 6287
-2. Enter into `Q-Nomy\src\client` folder and start the client app by running `ng serve`.
-Once client is started navigate your browser to: [http://localhost:4200/](http://localhost:4200/)
+2. Enter into `Q-Nomy\src\client` folder and start the client app by running `npm start`.
+Once client is started navigate your browser to: [http://localhost:6286/](http://localhost:6286/)